Kdecherf/shaarli-plugin-via/README.md

 * `(|mobile.|www.)twitter.com` uses `fa-twitter`
 * Any other host uses `fa-share`

+Starting with version 0.2, this plugin is able to take original source url from query string using `original_url` parameter.

+Starting with wallabag 2.3, original source url is forwarded when sharing articles to Shaarli.

 ## Installation
 ### Via Git
 If you use git you can run the following command from within the `plugins` folder of your Shaarli installation: